-China retaliates against news media in latest feud with US
+China Retaliates Against News Media in Latest Feud With US

 The media is one of several areas of growing tension between the two countries as the Trump administration ramps up pressure on China over trade, technology, defense and human rights.

+Since the beginning of the year, the administration has closed China’s consulate in Houston, indicted several Chinese citizens on espionage charges, imposed strict limits on the travel of Chinese diplomats, restricted the number of Chinese journalists allowed in the U.S. and issued stern warnings to American academic and scientific institutions over the influence of Confucius Institutes that promote educational and cultural links.
+Chinese state media and the Confucius Institutes have also been required to register as officials foreign government missions.

-The U.S. ordered the closing of the Chinese consulate in Houston earlier this year, and China responded by shuttering the U.S. consulate in the southwestern city of Chengdu.
+China responded in part by shuttering the U.S. consulate in the southwestern city of Chengdu.